-Starting a new project, have you ever felt as if setting sail for a distant treasure island?
+When starting a new project, have you ever felt as if you are setting sail for a distant treasure island?
 Ever felt lost at sea?
 Did you ever find yourself among mutineers who used to be your team, the ship of your project adrift, and the deadline looming ahead like rocks?

-However, this is seldom a case with startups and small businesses: the future product owner has either no means, nor skills, nor resources, but has an idea or a need that must be met.
-Not much, but these two basic requirements, the ‘who’ and the ‘what’ of the product, are actually equal to the ‘X’ mark on a treasure map.
+However, this is seldom the case with startups and small businesses: the future product owner has either no means, skills, or resources but an idea or needs that must be met.
+Not much, but these two basic requirements, the ‘who’ and the ‘what’ of the product, are equal to the ‘X’ mark on a treasure map.

 If you were arranging a voyage, would you like to be able to calculate the time it takes you?
 To estimate the costs?
-To plan ahead and know the options, risks and way rounds?
-Would you like to sign on a competent captain and a diligent crew who perfectly understand the route and their task?
-Would you like to have a contract in place to ensure they bring you safely to the treasure island and back home after the treasure is found?
+To plan and know the options, risks, and ways around hazards?
+Would you like to sign up a competent captain and a diligent crew who perfectly understand the route and their tasks?
+Would you like to have a contract in place to ensure they bring you safely to the treasure island and back home safely after the treasure is found?

 It is important to remember that many people with different backgrounds will be reading or even collaborating on the document, and all of them must understand the requirements.
 These tips should help: